Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and fundamental bounds: Summary

 \section{Summary}

-We calculated key thermal properties of molten salts, including thermal conductivity, thermal diffusivity and heat capacity.
+We calculated key thermal properties of molten salts, including thermal conductivity, thermal diffusivity, and heat capacity.
 Combining the simulated results with recent theoretical insights, we provided atomistic interpretation of these properties at the level of atomistic dynamics and phonon excitations in liquids.
-Separate definitions of thermal conductivity, which differ by the implicitly including or explicitly excluding energy transport \textit{via} mass diffusion, do not qualitatively differ, demonstrating the ability of the phonon model to qualitatively and generally predict energy transfer in binary ionic liquids.
+Separate definitions of thermal conductivity, which differ by the implicit inclusion or explicit exclusion of energy transport \textit{via} mass diffusion, do not qualitatively differ, demonstrating the ability of the phonon model to qualitatively and generally predict energy transfer in binary ionic liquids.
 We also found thermal diffusivity of molten salts is close to another of their transport properties, kinematic viscosity, and discussed the origin of this effect.

 Given the scarcity of data related to molten salts and their general understanding \cite{zhao-review}, our discussion will be useful in recent and emergent applications of these systems.
 It also adds to general understanding of liquid properties.
 This is related to a more fundamental research which is important in view that the liquid state has traditionally been understood far less as compared to solids and gases \cite{ropp,mybook}.